graalvm/graalvm-demos/Anagram_Server/README.md

 You should see output similar to the following:
 ```
-Time taken to load words: 589
+12:24:41.352 [default-nioEventLoopGroup-1-2] INFO  com.example.AnagramSolver - Time taken to load words: 798ms
 murder
 ```

-(The time taken is measure in milliseconds.)

 ## 2. Build and Run a Native Executable

 1. Build a native executable using the following command.
-The java agent collects metadata and generates the configuration files in the _target/classes/META-INF/native-image_ directory.
+The Java agent collects metadata and generates the configuration files in the _target/classes/META-INF/native-image_ directory.

     ```bash
     ./mvnw package -Dpackaging=native-image
     ```

     When the command completes a native executable, `Anagram_Server`, is created in the _target_ directory of the project and ready for use.
-The file size is 74557760 bytes.
+The size of the file is 74557792 bytes.

 2. Run the native executable in the background, as follows: